Opportunity / Intern

 How to Apply:

-Interested candidates should complete this application form
+Interested candidates should complete this application form.

-Application Deadline: September 5th at 11:59 pm ET.
+Application Deadline: August 21st at 11:59 pm ET.

 Location of the Internship: the CC Lab’s office in New Haven, Connecticut.